sreehari2003/Netflix-clone-React/README.md

 # NOTE
-There is still some problem with the api.ii is api is not loading propely every time if you are intersted you can do pull request i havent handled the error in the code Yet
+There is still some problem with the api.it is api is not loading propely every time if you are intersted you can do pull request i havent handled the error in the code Yet